apache/pekko/docs/src/main/paradox/cluster-client.md

 @@@ warning

 Cluster Client is deprecated in favor of using [Pekko gRPC]($pekko.doc.dns$/docs/pekko-grpc/current/index.html).
-It is not advised to build new applications with Cluster Client, and existing users @ref[should migrate](#migration-to-pekko-grpc).
+It is not advised to build new applications with Cluster Client.

 @@@